 A very challenging element was textures.
 I had to scrape away the porcelain many times because I wanted a distinctly different feel of smooth compared to the other objects as well as I wanted the highlights on the porcelain to cause the most attention.
 This is an issue I'll have to address again and hope for better success in another painting.
 I've taken this piece as far as I'm able.

-Mini top hat in black and ivory lace.
+Steampunk hat in cappuccino and black lace and satin.
 Très chic Edwardian and feminine glamour.
-Also caramel or silver satin on black hat. by TutusChicOriginals - 65.00 USD A black mini top hat with an entire grouping of luscious luxury with rhinestones, long ostrich feathers, french netting, satin band and a large...
+Weddings, photo prop. by TutusChicOriginals - 65.00 USD A black mini top hat with an entire grouping of luscious luxury with rhinestones, long ostrich feathers, french netting, satin band and a large...